The InSAR absolute phase amid singularities: Differential InSAR absolute phase

 \subsubsection{Three surface segments}

 The three surface segments from the introduction differ from a single surface or point scatterer in that a cyclic change can induce a non-zero absolute phase.
-To model the system in the simplified framework, let the state $\bb = [b_1, b_2, b_3]^T$ encode the position of the three segments.
+To model the system, let the state $\bb = [b_1, b_2, b_3]$ encode the position of the three segments, which are not resolved in the observations.
 Assuming the returns from different segments are uncorrelated and of equal strength \cite{zwieback24}, let $b_i(s)$ be the position of surface $i$ at dimensionless time $s$, nondimensionalized such that the modeled population coherence is

 Each segment starts out at $b_i(0) = 0$ for the fixed primary acquisition at $s = 0$ and acts like a non-decorrelating point-like scatterer from \eqref{eq:phipoint}.
-The temporal evolution shown in Fig. \ref{fig:threesurf}a is cyclic, as all segments return to their initial position.
-Our goal is to analyze the nonzero value of the absolute phase $\phia(1) = -2 \pi$ for the loop that we found in Fig. \ref{fig:threesurfts}.
+Fig. \ref{fig:threesurf}a shows a loop that corresponds to the cyclic change in surface positions from Fig. \ref{fig:threesurfts}.
+As all segments return to their initial position at $s = 1$, a nonzero value of the absolute phase $\phia(1) = -2 \pi$ is obtained.